Skip to Content

 NameTypeDescription

-...N/AThe block of code to be wrapped.
+...N/AThe block of code to be traced.

 Expands to